lab1092/blender-manual_ja/manual/modeling/meshes/selecting/basics.rst

 +Circle Region Select                                                                                                                                   +
 +---------------------------------------------------------------------------+---------------------------------------------------------------------------+

-(*Circle Region Select*) is an example of selecting edges while in :guilabel:`Edge Select Mode`.
+(*Circle Region Select*) is an example of selecting edges while in *Edge Select Mode*.
 As soon as an edge intersects the circle the edge becomes selected.
-The tool is interactive such that edges are selected while the circle region is being dragged with the :kbd:`lmb`.
+The tool is interactive such that edges are selected while the circle region is being dragged with the :kbd:`LMB`.

-If you want to deselect elements, either hold :kbd:`mmb` or :kbd:`alt-lmb` and begin clicking or dragging again.
+If you want to deselect elements, either hold :kbd:`MMB` or :kbd:`Alt-LMB` and begin clicking or dragging again.

-For :guilabel:`Faces` select mode, the circle must intersect the face indicators usually represented by small pixel squares;
+For *Faces* select mode,
+the circle must intersect the face indicators usually represented by small pixel squares;
 one at the center of each face.

-To exit from this tool, click :kbd:`rmb`, or hit the :kbd:`Esc` key.
+To exit from this tool, click :kbd:`RMB`, or hit the :kbd:`Esc` key.

 Lasso region
 ------------

-:guilabel:`Lasso` select is similar to :guilabel:`Border` select in that you select objects based on a region, except :guilabel:`Lasso` is a hand-drawn region that generally forms a circular/round-shaped form; kind of like a lasso.
+*Lasso* select is similar to *Border* select in that you select objects based on a region, except *Lasso* is a hand-drawn region that generally forms a circular/round-shaped form; kind of like a lasso.

-:guilabel:`Lasso` is available in either :guilabel:`Edit Mode` or :guilabel:`Object Mode`.
-To activate the tool use the :kbd:`ctrl-lmb` while dragging.
-The one difference between :guilabel:`Lasso` and :guilabel:`Border` select is that in :guilabel:`Object mode`, :guilabel:`Lasso` only selects objects where the lasso region intersects the objects' center.
+*Lasso* is available in either *Edit Mode* or *Object Mode*.
+To activate the tool use the :kbd:`Ctrl-LMB` while dragging.
+The one difference between *Lasso* and *Border* select is that in *Object mode*, *Lasso* only selects objects where the lasso region intersects the objects' center.

-To deselect, use :kbd:`ctrl-shift-lmb` while dragging.
+To deselect, use :kbd:`Ctrl-Shift-LMB` while dragging.

 +------------------------------------------------------------------------+------------------------------------------------------------------------+------------------------------------------------------------------------+